ASMIftekhar/VSGNet/README.md

 ```Shell
 CUDA_VISIBLE_DEVICES=0 python2 main.py -fw soa_paper -ba 8 -r t -i t
 ```
+You can use as many gpus as you wish.
+Just add the necessary gpu ids in the given command.

 The outputs that will be shown in the console is basically Average Precision in test set without considering bounding boxes.

 To see the results in original v-coco scheme: